-If you have been struggling with drug misuse, there is a light at the end of the tunnel.
+If you have been struggling with drug abuse, there is a light at the end of the tunnel.
 Nora D. Volkow, the National Institute on Drug Abuse director, explains that “drug addiction is a brain disease that can be treated.”1 In fact, drug addiction treatment is so effective, she says, that “addiction need not be a life sentence.”

 Of course, as with any disease, you must seek treatment for your illness.
 With treatment, drug abuse can become a manageable chronic condition.
-After you reach that stage you can overcome the symptoms of drug misuse.
+After you reach that stage you can overcome the symptoms of drug abuse.
 You can live a healthy, happy, and successful life, without the pain you’ve experienced in your past.

 How Effective Is Drug Addiction Treatment?